 Improves your command of a particular language: Until further notice, English is the official language of business!
 I have to defend English because I feel it is one of the most mutilated languages.
 A recent article in the Wall Street Journal indicated that grammar is the new victim in the office.
-In the article, a manager says that he cringes every time someone can not use “is” and “are” properly.
+In the article, a manager says that he cringes every time someone cannot use “is” and “are” properly.
 Communication is part of making a good impression, whether written or spoken.
 People will consider giving you a particular account, job or contract depending on how smart or sloppy your presentation Please invest in the good reading material to increase your pool of vocabulary more so in these times of “xaxa” and “lolest”.

-The general principle is: If you want to improve your language skills, whether Kiswahili, French, Spanish or even Greek, read a book!
+The general principle is: if you want to improve your language skills, whether Kiswahili, French, Spanish or even Greek, read a book!

 A great way to kill time in traffic jams: A good book or article in a terrible jam is a great consolation.
 When I read during a traffic jam, I feel less frustrated because I know that I am “working” and recovering lost time that I could have spent whining.
-This is the only time that I can read because during the day I am busy earning my pay check.
+This is the only time that I can read because during the day I am busy earning my paycheck.

-Living through others: I recently bought some books that are part of the Dear America series that diarize the lives of adolescent girls who lived through different eras of America’s history.
-Though fictional, the authors did a really good job in telling their stories.
+Living (vicariously) through others: I recently bought some books that are part of the Dear America series that diarize the lives of adolescent girls who lived through different eras of America’s history.
+Though fictional, the authors did a really good job of telling their stories.
 I think I have a slightly better understanding of the industrial revolution, what it means to be an American immigrant and having to deal with segregation issues.
 Since the books are written from the perspective of a minority (being a teenage immigrant girl was not exactly an asset in the 1800s), any reader will be sympathetic or even empathetic to their circumstances.

 The beauty of reading about people’s experiences is that we get free lessons and advice so that we can take different paths and make different decisions.
 I love reading about the Holocaust and trying to understand what led to it.
-I believe that if our Kenyan leaders had taken the time to really read about Hitler’s atrocities or the Rwandan genocide, they could have prevented the 2007/8 post- election violence.
+I believe that if our Kenyan leaders had taken the time to really read about Hitler’s atrocities or the Rwandan genocide, they could have prevented the 2007/8 post-election violence.

 This week, go ahead and take a digital sabbatical.
 Read a book.